seedstack/i18n-addon/index.md

 the application is translated, i.e. available to users.
 The default locale is the "native language" of the application.
 This locale will be used as starting locale for translations.

-Locales can be managed with i18n administration interface or programmatically with the `LocaleService`.
+Locales can be managed with i18n administration interface or programatically with the `LocaleService`.

 # Localization